Thelastblackpearl/rainfall_monitor/docs/help/errors.md

 WantedBy=multi-user.target

 # use the following commands
-sudo systemctl daemon-reload
-sudo systemctl start raingauge.service sudo systemctl enable raingauge.service
+sudo systemctl daemon-reload # Reload the systemd manager configuration to recognize the new service sudo systemctl enable raingauge.service # Enable the service sudo systemctl start raingauge.service # Start the service

 # use the commands to see status,stop and start service
 sudo systemctl status raingauge.service